jimmyshi360/Gene-Set-Data-Analysis-Algorithms/README.md

 # Enrichment tests for genomic data analysis

 This repository contains a collection of statistical tests for the enrichment analysis of gene data sets.
 This project is fully documented and supported on Python 2.7 compilers.
+The main methods are located under "elib/core".

 The end goal is to connect these methods with an online open source tool for researchers to use.
 Seven major methods are complete, supporting Cloud computing with room for optimization.